Asset types guide

 - Art Show: Galleries to showcase virtual artwork.

-- Performance: Stage arrangements for virtual events (needs more info)
+- Performance: Stage arrangements for virtual events.

 3D models that populate your scenes.
 Their subcategories include: